Polarizing filter (photography)

-A polarizing filter or polarising filter (see spelling differences) is often placed in front of the camera lens in photography in order to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.
+A polarizing filter or polarising filter (see spelling differences) is a filter that is often placed in front of a camera lens in photography in order to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.
 Since reflections (and sky-light) tend to be at least partially linearly-polarized, a linear polarizer can be used to change the balance of the light in the photograph.
 The rotational orientation of the filter is adjusted for the preferred artistic effect.

-For modern cameras, a circular polarizer (CPL) is typically used; this comprises firstly a linear polarizer which performs the artistic function just described, followed by a quarter-wave plate which further transforms the now-linearly polarized light into circularly-polarized light before entering the camera.
-This additional step avoids problems with autofocus and light-metering sensors within some cameras, which otherwise may not function reliably with a simple linear polarizer.
+For modern cameras, a circular polarizer (CPL) is typically used, which has a linear polarizer that performs the artistic function just described, followed by a quarter-wave plate, which further transforms the linearly polarized light into circularly-polarized light.
+The circular polarization avoids problems with autofocus and the light-metering sensors in some cameras, which otherwise may not function reliably with only a linear polarizer.

 Use

 Light reflected from a non-metallic surface becomes polarized; this effect is maximum at Brewster's angle, about 56° from the vertical for common glass.
 A polarizer rotated to pass only light polarized in the direction perpendicular to the reflected light will absorb much of it.
 This absorption allows glare reflected from, for example, a body of water or a road to be reduced.
 Reflections from shiny surfaces (e.g. vegetation, sweaty skin, water surfaces, glass) are also reduced.
 This allows the natural color and detail of what is beneath to come through.
 Reflections from a window into a dark interior can be much reduced, allowing it to be seen through.
 (The same effects are available for vision by using polarizing sunglasses.)

 Some of the light coming from the sky is polarized (bees use this phenomenon for navigation).

 The electrons in the air molecules cause a scattering of sunlight in all directions.
 This explains why the sky is not dark during the day.
 But when looked at from the sides, the light emitted from a specific electron is totally polarized.
 Hence, a picture taken in a direction at 90 degrees from the sun can take advantage of this polarization.
 Actually, the effect is visible in a band of 15° to 30° measured from the optimal direction.